 In this guide, we’ll be discussing how to edit headshots.

-Editing is half the battle when it comes to having a successful final product.
-With that being said, let’s dive into 8 editing tips for your headshots using Adobe Lightroom!
+Editing is half the battle when it comes to a successful final product.
+Let’s explore 8 editing tips for your headshots using Adobe Lightroom!

 We’ll be covering the following topics (click on a bullet point to jump to that section):